ekzhang/fastseg/README.md

 # Fast Semantic Segmentation

 This respository aims to provide accurate _real-time semantic segmentation_ code for mobile devices, with pretrained weights on Cityscapes.
-This can be used for efficient segmentation on a variety of real-world street images, as well as images from other datasets like Mapillary Vistas, KITTI, and CamVid.
+This can be used for efficient segmentation on a variety of real-world street images, including other datasets like Mapillary Vistas, KITTI, and CamVid.

 ![Example image segmentation](https://i.imgur.com/WspmlwN.jpg)

 The models are implementations of **MobileNetV3** (both large and small variants) with a modified segmentation head based on **LR-ASPP**.
-The top model was able to achieve **71.4%** mIOU on Cityscapes _val_, while running at up to **60 FPS** on a GPU.
+The top model was able to achieve **72.3%** mIOU on Cityscapes _val_, while running at up to **60 FPS** on a GPU.
 Please see below for detailed benchmarks.

 Currently, you can do the following: